sjpcp5/obsidian_notes/Technical/RSI/Deployment Strategy.md

 	- AWS API Gateway generate and rotate keys
 	- makeshift
 	- best and breed project for
-	- when bringing technical solutions for devOps or deployment we don't want to code ourselves into a
+	- when bringing technical solutions for devOps or deployment we don't want to code ourselves into a corner for infrastructure when we are scaling up
-		- its infrastructure your suppose to be able to throw it away
+		- its okay its  infrastructure your suppose to be able to throw it away and build anew
 	- Containers
 		- run pthyon app in one
 		- engine x